jinjingli/edm/docs/index.md

 ## Example Data and Do File

 [This paper](https://jinjingli.github.io/edm/edm-wp.pdf) describes the use of edm in Stata.
+The slides for the talk given at the QMNET seminar series is available [here](https://jinjingli.github.io/edm/EDM-talk-QMNET.pdf).

 The Chicago crime dataset used in the edm paper can be downloaded [here](https://jinjingli.github.io/edm/chicago.dta).